top of page

 Please DO NOT take them on a long walk

-Let them sniff during their walks please, this helps them "read" the environment similar to what social media does for humans.
-You can start with your backyard.
 We highly recommend limiting walks to the backyard or short distances from your home for the first couple of days and possibly longer depending on your dog.
 If your dog gets too excited that he/she starts to jump and bitey, or do zoomies, then shorten the walk.
 It is possible that your dog is overstimulated, frustrated, or afraid of the new environment.
+You can create an Easter Egg Hunt with treats to exercise their brain.
+See enrichment

 If your dog stops walking, stop with them and let your dog decide if they want to go back home.
 You can take a step behind them which offers your dog a choice to move forward or turn around.
 Your dog will thank you for this!
 Consider walking with another family member to protect your dog from off-leash dogs and if people approach you, your family member can say, "We are training and need space please.